runejs/refactored-client-435/README.md

-# RuneScape Java Client #435
+# RuneJS Java Client #435

-A RuneScape game client from October of 2006 which has been modified to work with RuneJS, a RuneScape game server emulator written in NodeJS and TypeScript. **This client is not for OldSchool RuneScape** - client #435 pre-dates the very first OSRS client by quite some time.
+A RuneScape game client from October 2006 which has been modified to work with RuneJS, a RuneScape game server written in NodeJS and TypeScript. **This client is not for OldSchool RuneScape** - client #435 pre-dates the very first OSRS client by quite some time.

 We've no interest in OSRS client hacking, this client exists as a means to develop on RuneJS game servers and will not work with other server emulators.